Jeep Wrangler 4XE FAQ

 Can you please just give me some idea of how much the lease payments will

-I can’t commit to any specific payments, but you can use the SIGNED database at
+I can’t commit to any specific payments, especially with the fluctuations in today’s market.

 Okay, so $249 to Andy means that my dream Jeep order is sent to a Jeep

 factory to be manufactured, and then that Jeep goes to the lot of one or more